ljw1004/csharpspec/csharp/basic-concepts.md

 ## Declarations

 Declarations in a C# program define the constituent elements of the program.
-C# programs are organized using namespaces (§9), which can contain type declarations and nested namespace declarations.
-Type declarations (§9.6) are used to define classes (§10), structs (§10.14), interfaces (§13), enums (§14), and delegates (§15).
+C# programs are organized using namespaces ([Namespaces](namespaces.md#namespaces)), which can contain type declarations and nested namespace declarations.
+Type declarations ([Type declarations](namespaces.md#type-declarations)) are used to define classes ([Classes](classes.md#classes)), structs ([Iterators](classes.md#iterators)), interfaces ([Interfaces](interfaces.md#interfaces)), enums ([Enums](enums.md#enums)), and delegates ([Delegates](delegates.md#delegates)).
 The kinds of members permitted in a type declaration depend on the form of the type declaration.
-For instance, class declarations can contain declarations for constants (§10.4), fields (§10.5), methods (§10.6), properties (§10.7), events (§10.8), indexers (§10.9), operators (§10.10), instance constructors (§10.11), static constructors (§10.12), destructors (§10.13), and nested types(§10.3.8).
+For instance, class declarations can contain declarations for constants ([Constants](classes.md#constants)), fields ([Fields](classes.md#fields)), methods ([Methods](classes.md#methods)), properties ([Properties](classes.md#properties)), events ([Events](classes.md#events)), indexers ([Indexers](classes.md#indexers)), operators ([Operators](classes.md#operators)), instance constructors ([Instance constructors](classes.md#instance-constructors)), static constructors ([Static constructors](classes.md#static-constructors)), destructors ([Destructors](classes.md#destructors)), and nested types([Nested types](classes.md#nested-types)).

 A declaration defines a name in the ***declaration space*** to which the declaration belongs.
-Except for overloaded members (§3.6), it is a compile-time error to have two or more declarations that introduce members with the same name in a declaration space.
+Except for overloaded members ([Signatures and overloading](basic-concepts.md#signatures-and-overloading)), it is a compile-time error to have two or more declarations that introduce members with the same name in a declaration space.
 It is never possible for a declaration space to contain different kinds of members with the same name.
 For example, a declaration space can never contain a field and a method by the same name.

 There are several different types of declaration spaces, as described in the following.

 *  Within all source files of a program, *namespace_member_declaration*s with no enclosing *namespace_declaration* are members of a single combined declaration space called the ***global declaration space***.
 *  Within all source files of a program, *namespace_member_declaration*s within *namespace_declaration*s that have the same fully qualified namespace name are members of a single combined declaration space.
 *  Each class, struct, or interface declaration creates a new declaration space.
 Names are introduced into this declaration space through *class_member_declaration*s, *struct_member_declaration*s, *interface_member_declaration*s, or *type_parameter*s.
 Except for overloaded instance constructor declarations and static constructor declarations, a class or struct cannot contain a member declaration with the same name as the class or struct.
 A class, struct, or interface permits the declaration of overloaded methods and indexers.
 Furthermore, a class or struct permits the declaration of overloaded instance constructors and operators.
-For example, a class, struct, or interface may contain multiple method declarations with the same name, provided these method declarations differ in their signature (§3.6).
+For example, a class, struct, or interface may contain multiple method declarations with the same name, provided these method declarations differ in their signature ([Signatures and overloading](basic-concepts.md#signatures-and-overloading)).
 Note that base classes do not contribute to the declaration space of a class, and base interfaces do not contribute to the declaration space of an interface.
 Thus, a derived class or interface is allowed to declare a member with the same name as an inherited member.
 Such a member is said to ***hide*** the inherited member.
 *  Each delegate declaration creates a new declaration space.
 Names are introduced into this declaration space through formal parameters (*fixed_parameter*s and *parameter_array*s) and *type_parameter*s.
 *  Each enumeration declaration creates a new declaration space.
 Names are introduced into this declaration space through *enum_member_declarations*.
 *  Each method declaration, indexer declaration, operator declaration, instance constructor declaration and anonymous function creates a new declaration space called a ***local variable declaration space***.
 Names are introduced into this declaration space through formal parameters (*fixed_parameter*s and *parameter_array*s) and *type_parameter*s.
 The body of the function member or anonymous function, if any, is considered to be nested within the local variable declaration space.
 It is an error for a local variable declaration space and a nested local variable declaration space to contain elements with the same name.
 Thus, within a nested declaration space it is not possible to declare a local variable or constant with the same name as a local variable or constant in an enclosing declaration space.
 It is possible for two declaration spaces to contain elements with the same name as long as neither declaration space contains the other.